 The pediatric urology fellowship program was first approved in 2004 by the ACGME (Accreditation Council for Graduate Medical Education).
 The first year consists of clinical pediatric urology; the second year is dedicated to clinical and basic research.
-The last ACGME Site Visit was held September 2011, and awarded full accreditation for five years.
+We recently completed the first phase of the required Self-Study.
 Upon successful completion of the program, the fellow has met the training requirements for Pediatric Urology certification by the American Board of Urology.

 Application & Selection